jkroepke/klustered/summary/README.md

 For unknown reasons, if the containerd setting `max_container_log_line_size` is set to a low value like `10`, the containerd process raises go panics and dies.

-Normally, if containerd is crashing, no running pods are affected.
+Usually, if containerd is crashing, no running pods of the same cgroup are affected.
-Because systemd will not kill the whole process group which is not the default behavior of systemd.
+We modified this default behavior of systemd, to kill the whole process group, if containerd dies.
-By removing the line `KillMode=process` from the containerd unit file, systemd now kill all running containers if containerd dies.
+By removing the line `KillMode=process` from the containerd unit file, systemd now kills all running containers if containerd dies.
-We also add `KillSignal=SIGKILL` to make this behavior more constant.
+We also add `KillSignal=SIGKILL` to make this behavior more consistent.

 ### Break